-Reverse-till model has capability to prepare seed bed in a much better way.
+Reverse-till model has the capability to prepare a seedbed in a much better way.
 Reverse tilling feature of the rotor buries not just the residue but huge clods of dirt along with deposition of fines on the top.
 Talking about the forward-till model, it does not bury the residue.
 Also, it leaves larger clods close to the surface, which calls for extra passes to get the expected results.

 In three-point rotary tillers, there are two drive options: chain or gear.
 As obvious, both of them have their pros & cons.
 Both these tillers have rotor speeds close to 200 revolutions per minute, which is good to till in the 2-mph range.
 Moreover, they offer end-mounted drive systems that can be maintained easily.

-Gear-drive tillers cause increased torque to the ground, which makes them suitable for virgin soil; however, here, chain-drive tillers are a better option.
+Gear-drive rotary tillers cause increased torque to the ground, which makes them suitable for virgin soil; however, here, chain-drive tillers are a better option.
 In terms of weight, gear-drive tillers have more weight than chain-drive ones.
-Moving on to other thing that has to be considered is the repair.
+Another thing that has to be considered is the repair.
 Be it chains or gears, both are durable.
 Replacing a broken chain is not something to worry even if shipping is involved.
 But for the gear-driven models, shipping of parts means losing a day at work.

-Total number of tines per flange is an important thing to ponder upon.
-Being four or six in total, these numbers vary according to the manufacturer & model and must be taken into account when it comes to purchase the tiller.
-Horsepower increases with number of times.
-Six tine per flange tiller needs 23% additional horsepower as compared to four tine-tine model.
+The total number of tines per flange is an important thing to consider.
+Being four or six in total, these numbers vary according to the manufacturer & model and must be taken into account when it comes to purchasing the tiller.
+Horsepower increases with the number of tines.
+Six tines per flange tiller needs 23% additional horsepower as compared to four tine-tine models.

 Additionally, more tines mean more weight.
 Hence, it is good to be specific that the tractor is able to lift the number of tines easily.

 – Availability of spare parts and services is something quite important

 – Warranty of parts and the equipment is vital and comprises of what it covers, for how long it covers and who will do the repair